Biker brawl turns to shooting at Nevada casino, 1 dead

 | SPARKS, Nev

-SPARKS, Nev A shooting that erupted during a brawl between rival motorcycle clubs at a high-rise Nevada casino killed a Hells Angels chapter leader and wounded two other motorcycle enthusiasts, police said on Saturday.
+SPARKS, Nev A shooting that erupted during a brawl between rival motorcycle clubs at a high-rise Nevada casino overnight killed a biking enthusiast and wounded two others, police said on Saturday.

 Police said the brawl erupted between armed members of the Hells Angels and Vagos motorcycle clubs shortly before midnight on Friday at John Ascuaga's Nugget hotel and casino in the northern Nevada city of Sparks.